ARKANSAS

 (1898), Little Rock

-A Spanish-American War muster camp, located at College Ave. and 17th Street.
+A Spanish-American War muster camp for state troops, located at College Ave. and 17th Street.

 Civil War Defenses of Little Rock